No. 3 Illinois routs Rutgers 90-68 in Big Ten quarterfinals

 - Oops!Something went wrong.Please try again later.

-''I just wanted to come out and give it all I had,'' Dosunmu said. ''Tomorrow isn't promised.''

-Illinois advanced in part because Dosunmu shot 8 of 11 from the field, 7 of 9 from the line and added six assists and five rebounds.
-Second-seeded Illinois (21-6) avenged a regular-season loss to Rutgers (15-11) to advance to Saturday's semifinals against the winner of No. 5 Iowa and Wisconsin.
+The junior guard was too quick in creating open looks off the dribble, often provided chances for teammates.
+Dosunmu shot 8 for 11 from the field, 7 of 9 from the line and added six assists and five rebounds.

+Illinois (21-6) has won 12 of its last 13 games and avenged a regular-season loss to Rutgers (15-11) to advance to Saturday’s semifinals against the winner of No. 5 Iowa and Wisconsin.
-''Offensively, Ayo got us off to a strong start,'' Illini coach Brad Underwood said.

-This game was a reversal of a 91-88 loss at Rutgers on Dec.
-20. In that game, Illinois was outrebounded and failed to prevent the Scarlet Knights from getting out in transition and earning trips to the foul line.
-This time, Illinois dominated the boards 44-19, including 17-3 in offensive rebounds.
+When the second-seeded Illini weren’t hitting shots, they were forcing the action with drives to the rim and getting fouled.
+Illinois made 21 of 31 free throws.
+Seventh-seeded Rutgers converted 16 of 22.

 Center Kofi Cockburn threw around his 7-foot, 285-pound frame, and had four emphatic dunks.
 He finished with 18 points and 12 rebounds.